FLUVOXAMINE MALEATE 50MG FILM-COATED TABLETS

 MAOI.
 However treatment with fluvoxamine after discontinuation of certain

-taking Fluvoxamine once you have stopped taking the MAOI.
+begin taking Fluvoxamine once you have stopped taking the MAOI.

 • You are taking tizanidine, a medicine often used as a muscle relaxant